 Loans Individually Evaluated.
 Loans individually evaluated are measured and reported at fair value when full payment under the loan terms is not probable.
 Loans individually evaluated are carried at the present value of expected future cash flows using the loan's existing rate in a discounted cash flow calculation, or the fair value of the collateral if the loan is collateral-dependent.
 Expected cash flows are based on internal inputs reflecting expected default rates on contractual cash flows.
 This method of estimating fair value does not incorporate the exit-price concept of fair value described in ASC 820-10 and would generally result in a higher value than the exit-price approach.
 For loans measured using the estimated fair value of collateral less costs to sell, fair value is generally determined based on appraisals performed by certified and licensed appraisers using inputs such as absorption rates, capitalization rates and market comparables, adjusted for estimated costs to sell.
-Management modifies the appraised values, if needed, to take into account recent developments in the market or other factors, such as changes in absorption rates or market conditions from the time of valuation, and anticipated costs to sell are based on current amounts of disposal costs for similar assets.
-These measurements are classified as Level 3 within the valuation hierarchy.
+Management modifies the appraised values, if needed, to take into account recent developments in the market or other factors, such as changes in absorption rates or market conditions from the time of valuation, and anticipated sales values considering management's plans for disposition.
+Such modifications to the appraised values could result in lower valuations of such collateral.
+Estimated costs to sell are based on current amounts of disposal costs for similar assets.
+These measurements are classified as Level 3 within the valuation the interachy.
 Loans individually evaluated are subject to nonrecurring fair value of such loans is deemed to be less than the unpaid balance.
+The range of fair value adjustments and weighted average adjustments as of December 31, 2022 was 0% to 82% and 19.5%, respectively.
 The range of fair value adjustments and weighted average adjustments as of December 31, 2021 was 0% to 75% and 24.1%, respectively.
-The range of fair value adjustments and weighted average adjustments and on the 56% and 22.3%, respectively.
-Loans individually evaluated on at least a quarterly basis for additional impairment and adjusted accordingly based on the same factors identified above.
-The amount recognized to write-down individually evaluated loans that are measured at fair value on a nonrecurring basis was \$6.2 mill
+Loans individually evaluated on at least a quarterly basis for additional impairment and adjus

 Other Real Estate Owned and Repossessed Assets.
 Other real estate assets ("OREO") acquired through, or in lieu of, foreclosure are held for sale and are initially recorded at the lower of cost or fair value, less selling costs.
 Any write-downs to fair value at the time of transfer to OREO are charged to the allowance for credit losses subsequent to foreclosure.
 Values are derived from appraisals of underlying collateral and discounted cash flow analysis.
 Appraisals are performed by certified and licensed appraisers.
 Subsequent to foreclosure, valuations are updated periodically and assets are marked to current fair value, not to exceed the new cost basis.
 In the determination of fair value subsequent to foreclosure, management also considers other factors or recent developments, such as changes in absorption rates and market conditions from the time of valuation, and anticipated sales values considering management's plans for disposition, which could result in adjustment to lower the property value estimates indicated in the appraisals.
 The range of fair value adjustments and weighted average adjustment as of December 31, 2021 was 0% to 100% and 40.6%, respectively.
-The range of fair value adjustment as of December 31, 2020 was 5% to 27% and 12.5%, respectively.
 These measurements are classified as Level 3 within the valuation hierarchy.
-Net losses on the sale and write-downs of OREO of \$1.1 million and \$2.5 million was recognized during the years ended December 31, 2021 and 2020, respectively.
-These charges were for write-downs in the value of OREO subsequent to foreclosure and losses on the disposal of OREO.
-OREO is classified within Level 3 of the hierarchy.
+Net losses on the sale and write-downs of OREO of \$153,000 and \$1.1 million was recognized during the years ended December 31, 2022 and 2021, respectively.
+These measurements are classified within Level 3 of the hierarchy.

-There was one residential real estate loan foreclosure for \$50,000 classified as OREO as of December 31, 2021, compared to \$209,000 as of December 31, 2020.
+There were two residential real estate loan foreclosures for \$248,000 classified as OREO as of December 31, 2022, compared to \$50,000 classified as OREO as of December 31, 2021.